Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Double Integral Operators -- Proof of Lemma

 It follows from this that, if $\alpha+\delta+\delta'=2$ and $\delta, \delta'\in (0,2)$, then by~(\ref{eq:Com.estimate-int-Delta-xieta}) and~(\ref{eq:Com.estimate-int-muRdxi}) we have

 This yields the estimate~(\ref{eq:Com.estimate-Delta2}).
 The proof is complete. \end{proof}

-\begin{remark} The arguments of the proof of the estimate~(\ref{eq:Com.estimate-Delta1}) are reminiscent of standard arguments that are used to show that spectral triples gives rise to bounded Fredholm modules (see, e.g., \cite{BJ:CRAS83, CP:CJM98, CM:CRAS86, SWW:CRAS98}). \end{remark}
+\begin{remark} The arguments of the proof of the estimate~(\ref{eq:Com.estimate-Delta1}) are reminiscent of standard arguments that are used to show that spectral triples give rise to bounded Fredholm modules (see, e.g., \cite{BJ:CRAS83, CP:CJM98, CM:CRAS86, SWW:CRAS98}). \end{remark}

 \begin{remark} The estimate~(\ref{eq:Com.estimate-Delta2}) is a special case of an estimate for a larger class of DOIs for which we have a separation of variables~\cite{BS:IEOT03, ST:LNM19}.
 Once again, the proof of this estimate given above reproduces the original arguments of Birman-Solomyak~\cite{BS:PMF73,BS:IEOT03}. \end{remark}